Clinical Foundation

 Not a Diagnostic Tool

-This is a screening instrument, not a clinical diagnosis.
-ADHD can only be diagnosed by qualified healthcare professionals through comprehensive evaluation including clinical interview, behavioral observations, and ruling out other conditions.
+This is a custom reflection questionnaire, not a validated screening or diagnostic instrument.
+ADHD can only be diagnosed by qualified healthcare professionals through comprehensive evaluation, including clinical interview, developmental history, functional impact, and ruling out other explanations.

 Self-Report Bias